 Gya Kho is one of the lips smacking local dishes in Sikkim.
 It is the Chimney soup served in the bowl and since the bowl resembles the shape of the chimney, it got its name Chimney soup.
 This Tibetan cuisine is adopted by Sikkim because of its great taste.
 The extraordinary taste comes because of its cooking process.
 It gets cooked under the coal with a lot of other ingredients in it.

 Where to eat: Bonfire Baresto, Absolute Demazong Restaurant

 13. Kodo Ko Roti

 This local Nepali cuisine is a favorite local food among people in Sikkim.
 The best combination is Tomato Achar and the Kodo KO roti.
-It can also be served with varieties of pickles.
+It can also be served with a variety of pickles.
 The typical pancake is prepared with finger millet as its main ingredient, locally called Kodo.
-The other important ingredient include sugar and ghee.
+The other important ingredient includes sugar and ghee.

 Where to eat: Rasoi Restaurant, The Square Family Restaurant and Bar